University of Nebraska Omaha: Academics and rankings

 UNO is classified among "R2: Doctoral Universities – High research activity".
 UNO is the home of the Peter Kiewit Institute a $70 million computer science facility and engineering facility.
 PKI houses UNO's College of Information Science and Technology, University of Nebraska–Lincoln's College of Engineering and Technology, and the Holland Computing Center, which houses the Firefly supercomputer.
 The College of Information Science and Technology offers undergraduate/graduate degrees in Computer Science, Management Information Systems, Bioinformatics (graduate degree offered in collaboration with UNMC's Pathology's graduate program), Information Assurance, and Information Technology Innovation.
 In 2002, UNO became the first university in Nebraska to offer an ABET accredited computer science degree and the only university in the state with an ABET accredited information systems program.

-The UNO College of Public Affairs and Community Service (CPACS) comprises 8 units and several subunits.
-The programs are interdisciplinary and work with countless local, national, and international organizations to make a difference in communities in Nebraska and around the world.
-As the state's highest-ranked college, it has eight programs ranked in the top 25 in the nation by U.S. News & World Report for 2023.
-These include #23 (tie) Best Public Affairs Program, #7 (tie) Local Government Management, #11 Nonprofit Management, #5 Public Finance, and #19 Public Management.
+The UNO College of Public Affairs and Community Service (CPACS) comprises eight units and several subunits.
+The programs are interdisciplinary and work with local, national, and international organizations to make a difference in communities in Nebraska and around the world.
+As the state's highest-ranked college, it had eight programs ranked in the top 25 in the nation by U.S. News & World Report for 2023.
+These included #23 (tie) Best Public Affairs Program, #7 (tie) Local Government Management, #11 Nonprofit Management, #5 Public Finance, and #19 Public Management.

 Within the many programs offered by CPACS, rankings remain high for the college's popular School of Criminology and Criminal Justice graduate program, ranked 13th nationally.
 (U.S. News & World Report kept the rankings the same for all criminology programs this year.)
 The College of Business Administration's Master of Business Administration students ranked in the top 5% nationally, while the undergraduate students ranked in the top 15% on a 2007 standardized exam on business topics conducted by the Educational Testing Service.